-Rule:12 Penalties:
+Rule 12: Penalties:

 - 1. Personal Fouls: - a.
 No player or nonplayer shall commit a personal foul during a period or an intermission.
 Any other act of unnecessary roughness is a personal foul.
-Any player or nonplayer commits a personal foul when they take any of the following actions: - Strips or attempts to strip the ball from a runner by punching, striking, or grabbing the ball.
-NOTE: Any player who controls a pass with both feet off the ground becomes a runner when the 1st part of the player touches to the ground. - ii.
+Any player or nonplayer commits a personal foul when they take any of the following actions: - i.
+Strips or attempts to strip the ball from a runner by punching, striking, or grabbing the ball. - ii.
 Throws the runner to the ground. - iii.
 Hurdles an opponent. - iv.
 Contacts an opponent either before or after the ball is declared dead. - v.
 Makes contact of any nature with an opponent which is deemed unnecessary including using fists, locked hands, elbows, or any part of the forearm or hand. - vi.
 Drives or runs into an opponent. - vii.
 Positions their body on the shoulders or body of a teammate or opponent to gain an advantage. - viii.
 Tackles the runner by grasping or encircling with the hand(s) or arm(s) and taking the opponent toward the ground as in tackle football (DQ). - ix.
 Fights an opponent (DQ). - x.
-Be in the restricted area and cause unintentional contact with a game official (nonplayers only). - xi.
-Penalty: Personal Foul, 10 yards, and if flagrant, the offender will be disqualified.
-In 8 and 9 the offender will be disqualified.
+Be in the restricted area and cause unintentional contact with a game official (nonplayers only). - b.
+Screen Blocking - i.
+An offensive screen block may occur anywhere on the field and shall take place without contact.
+The screen blocker is recommended to have their hands and arms at their sides or behind their back when screen blocking.
+Any use of the hands, arms, elbows, legs, or body to initiate contact that displaces an opponent during a screen block is illegal.
+A blocker may use their hand(s) or arm(s) to break a fall or retain their balance. - c.
+Screen Blocking Fundamentals - i.
+A player who screens shall not do any of the following: - 1.
+Initiate contact when blocking a stationary opponent from any direction.